hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 Harry has implemented the filtering of data in a Tableau project.
 Which of the following options is not a type of filter in Tableau?

-**Options:**

-A. Custom
+Custom

-B. Context
+Context

-C. Normal
+Normal

-D. Highlight
+Highlight

-**Correct Answer: C** - Normal is not a type of filter in Tableau.
-The main filter types are Extract, Data Source, Context, Dimension, Measure, and Table Calculation filters.
+**Correct Answer:** **Highlight**

 ---

 ## Question No. 39

-You want to create a flexible dashboard that includes three bar charts given below.
-You want to select a particular department in your dashboard and have the other two sheets adjust to only view values for that department.
-1. Amount by department
-2. Amount by category
-3. Quantity by category
+You want to create a flexible dashboard that includes three bar charts given below You want to select a particular department in your dashboard and have the other two sheets adjust to only view values for that department.
+1. Amount by department; 2.
+Amount by category; 3.
+Quantity by category.
 Which of the following features will you use for such a requirement?

-**Options:**

-A. Filters
+Filters

-B. Parameters
+Parameters

-C. Sets
+Sets

-D. Groups
+Groups

-**Correct Answer: A** - Filters, specifically using filter actions in dashboards, allow interactive filtering across multiple sheets.
+**Correct Answer:** **Filters** (Specifically, using a filter as an Action or applying a filter across all related worksheets)

 ---

 ## Question No. 40

-Four functionalities of RANK_DENSE in Tableau are provided in the options.
+Four functionalities of $\text{RANK\_DENSE}$ in Tableau are provided in the options.
 Which of them is the correct option?

-**Options:**

-A. It returns the rank for the current row in the partition.
+It returns the rank for the current row in the partition.
 With this function, the set of values (6, 9, 9, 14) would be ranked (3, 2, 2, 1).

-B. It returns the rank for the current row in the partition.
+It returns the rank for the current row in the partition.
 With this function, the set of values (6, 9, 9, 14) would be ranked (0.25, 0.75, 0.75, 1.00).

-C. It returns the rank for the current row in the partition.
-With this function, the set of values (6, 9, 9, 14) would be ranked (4, 2, 3, 1).
+It returns the rank for the current row in the partition.
+With this function, the set of values (6, 9, 9, 14) would be ranked (4, 2, 3, 1)

-D. It returns the rank for the current row in the partition.
-With this function, the set of values (6, 9, 9, 14) would be ranked (4, 3, 3, 1).
+It returns the rank for the current row in the partition.
+With this function, the set of values (6, 9, 9, 14) would be ranked (4, 3, 3, 1)

-**Correct Answer: A** - RANK_DENSE ranks values (6, 9, 9, 14) as (3, 2, 2, 1) in descending order, with no gaps for tied values.githu
+**Correct Answer:** **It returns the rank for the current row in the partition.
+With this function, the set of values (6, 9, 9, 14) would be ranked (4, 3, 3, 1)** (Assuming a descending rank where 14 is the highest value/rank 1, but $\text{RANK\_DENSE}$ ensures no gaps in rank numbers).